Vegan Sweet Potato Waffles

 - 1 cup brown rice flour

-- 1 cup unsweetened soy milk or oat milk
+- 1 cup hemp milk, or your favourite unsweetened plant milk

 - ¼ cup naturally refined avocado oil